MulDE: Multi-teacher Knowledge Distillation for Low-dimensional Knowledge Graph Embeddings: Methodology

 We argue that both supervisions are necessary.
-The hard label supervision gives the Junior model opportunity of learning independently, and randomly negative sampling helps to handle more general queries.
-Meanwhile, the novel soft label supervision corrects the Top K prediction of the Junior model, encouraging it to imitate the `answer' of teachers for these hard questions.
-In the experiments, we will evaluate four different low-dimensional Junior models mentioned in Section \ref{sec:3.3}.
-As a general framework, MulDE can also apply to the previous KGE models, such as DistMult and RotatE.
+The hard label supervision gives the Junior model opportunity of learning independently, and randomly negative sampling helps handle more general queries.
+Meanwhile, the novel soft label supervision corrects the top-K prediction of the Junior model, encouraging it to imitate the answer of teachers for these challenging questions.
+In the experiments, we evaluate four different low-dimensional Junior models mentioned in Section \ref{sec:3.3}.
+It is worth mentioning that as a generic framework, MulDE can also be applied to the previous KGE models, such as DistMult \cite{DistMult} and RotatE \cite{RotatE}.